danielmoniz/life-and-games-blog/_posts/2012-02-13-manners-and-attitude.markdown

 Instead, I choose to type "gs hf", meaning "good skill, have fun".
 This also means that I will not deride my opponent for being 'lucky'.
 In the same vein, I always make sure to give a polite 'gg' to my opponent when the game is finished.
-Respect your opponent; without them you wouldn't have a game.
+Respect your opponent; without them you wouldn't have a match.

-This should be the last bit about me, rather than my experiences.
-Next time I will discuss win ratios (or kill/death ratios, depending on the game/genre), and why they are often not important in modern competitive gaming.
+This should be the last bit about me rather than my experiences.
+Next time I will discuss win ratios (or kill/death ratios, depending on the game/genre), and why they are often less important than people think in modern competitive gaming.

 Sincerely,